 financial planner and yoga practitioner

 The Alexander Technique is an educational method designed to help encourage the best use of your self.
-Developing the capacity to notice the habits that interfere with your comfort and ease, and acquiring new skills for undoing those habits as well as preventing reoccurrence, can make all the difference.
+Developing the capacity to notice the habits that interfere with your comfort and ease, and acquiring new skills for undoing those habits as well as preventing recurrence, can make all the difference.
 Habit of mind is a close partner to habit of body.
 Skills acquired in studying the Alexander Technique can help focus your attention on the current moment so that you are embodied and present in your environment.

 Alexander Technique can benefit those who are: